 It’s very common to light food from the side in food photography.
 However, experimenting with back light can also be incredibly beautiful.
 In the first picture (above), I stood in front of the oysters with a window behind them.
 This created a soft back light that really enhanced the mood of the image.

-Play With New Props
+Get New Props

-Sometimes when I get in a rut with food photography, all it takes is a new prop to bring my creative vision back to life.
-I recently partnered with Jenny from Cats Eye Pottery.
-I found her on Etsy and she creates some gorgeous pottery.
 The plate I used for the oysters was created by her.
-Isn’t it stunning!?
-She has a background in painting and drawing, but her craft evolved and she found herself shaping an ordinary ball of clay into something functional.
-Sure, you can scout out garage sales and antique shops for food photography props, but sometimes it’s fun to partner with someone else and help promote their craft.
+Aren’t the details stunning!?
+She has a background in painting and drawing, but as her craft evolved and she found herself shaping an ordinary ball of clay into something functional.
+And, as they say, the rest is history.
 Be sure to check out her website and her Etsy shop.

 Recipe Notes for Oysters with Two Simple Mignonettes